oaeproject/Hilary/README.md

 Nginx is the most tested load balancer and web server used for Sakai OAE.
 A web server such as Nginx is necessary for file downloads to work properly.

 #### Windows Dependencies

+##### Installing With Chocolatey

+Open a command line and install Chocolatey with the following command:

+    @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('http://chocolatey.org/install.ps1'))" && SET PATH=%PATH%;%systemdrive%\chocolatey\bin

+If you don't yet have git installed you can use Chocolatey to install it with `cinst msysgit`.

+You can then install the remaining dependencies using the `chocolatey.config` in this repo:

+    cinst chocolatey.config

+##### Installing manually

 Windows has a few extra dependencies that are known to be needed: